 Boubacar Boris Diop

 Boubacar Boris Diop is an award-winning author and one of today’s most prominent African novelists, short fiction writers, playwrights, and essayists.
-Diop was the former editor-in-chief for Le Matin, an independent daily Senegalese newspaper, and after having collaborated for years with the Zurich-based daily Neue Zürcher Zeitung and the Italian weekly Internazionale, he is currently columnist at the London magazine The New African and the Senegalese Seneplus.
+Diop was the former editor-in-chief for Le Matin, an independent daily Senegalese newspaper, and after having collaborated with the Zurich-based daily Neue Zürcher Zeitung, the Italian weekly Internazionale, and the London-based magazine The New African, he is currently columnist at the Senegalese Seneplus.
 Diop has been a visiting professor at the American University of Nigeria, Gaston Berger University in Saint-Louis, the ETH University Zurich, and Rutgers University, where he has held seminars about Senegalese literature in Wolof, novel-writing and remembrance, translating between languages, and Afropessimism.
 He has been a guest speaker at Harvard, Yale, Stanford, Brown, Macalester, Brandeis, and a recipient of the Harold and Ethel L. Stellfox Visiting Scholars and Writers Program Award at Dickinson College in 2018.

-Diop has won several awards for his extensive works in French, including the Senegalese Republic Grand Prize in 1990 for Les Tambours de la mémoire, the Prix Tropiques for Le Cavalier et son ombre in 1997.
+Diop has won several awards for his extensive works in French, including the Neustadt International Prize for Literature, the Senegalese Republic Grand Prize in 1990 for Les Tambours de la mémoire, the Prix Tropiques for Le Cavalier et son ombre in 1997.
 Beyond his writing in French, however, Diop is also passionate about promoting literatures in Wolof.
-Now available in English and in Spanish, Doomi Golo, was originally published in Wolof in Dakar in 2003 and translated six years later by himself into French.
+Now available in English and Spanish, Doomi Golo, was originally published in Wolof in Dakar in 2003 and translated six years later by the author himself into French.
 It has been republished in 2019 by Ejo Editions.

-- 2022 Finalist for Neustadt International Prize for Literature for Murambi: The Book of Bones
+- 2022 Neustadt International Prize for Literature for Murambi: The Book of Bones

 - The Harold and Ethel L. Stellfox Visiting Scholars and Writers Program Award in 2018